awsdocs/amazon-connect-admin-guide/doc_source/create-dynamic-text-strings.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/play-prompt-attribute.png)

-If you are referencing a user\-defined attribute that was previously set as a contact attribute in the contact flow using the API, you can reference the attribute using the $\.Attributes\.nameOfAttribute syntax\.
+If you are referencing a user\-defined attribute that was previously set as a contact attribute in the flow using the API, you can reference the attribute using the $\.Attributes\.nameOfAttribute syntax\.

 For example, if the contact in question has attributes "FirstName" and "LastName" set previously, reference them as follows:
 + Hello $\.Attributes\.FirstName $\.Attributes\.LastName, thank you for calling\.